kobakoba5884/simple-console-games/README.md

-# Simple Games 🎮
+# Simple Console Games 🎮

 This is a super fun console-based collection of games that I built using Java 17 and Gradle 7.3.
 The project is a bit of an adventure for me as I'm exploring how to create engaging games mainly using the standard libraries in Java.

-## What's up with Simple Games?
+## What's up with Simple Console Games?

 As someone who is still in the early stages of my programming journey, I wanted to really understand the core of Java and its standard libraries.
 So, I thought, why not learn by doing something fun - hence, Simple Games was born!

 The games here, like "Rock, Paper, Scissors" (Janken) and "Hit and Blow", are simple, but they've helped me understand different programming concepts.